Medically reviewed by Drugs.com. Last updated on Mar 9, 2023.

 Stay in touch with your transplant team and let them know of any significant changes in your health.
 If you're waiting for a donated kidney, make sure the transplant team knows how to reach you at all times.
 Keep your packed hospital bag handy, and make arrangements for transportation to the transplant center in advance.

 During the procedure

-Kidney transplants are performed with general anesthesia, so you're not aware during the procedure.
+Kidney transplants are performed with general anesthesia, so you're not awake during the procedure.
 The surgical team monitors your heart rate, blood pressure and blood oxygen level throughout the procedure.

 During the surgery:

 - The surgeon makes an incision in the lower part of one side of the abdomen and places the new kidney into the body.
 Unless your own kidneys are causing complications such as high blood pressure, kidney stones, pain or infection, they are left in place.

 - The blood vessels of the new kidney are attached to blood vessels in the lower part of your abdomen, just above one of your legs.

 - The new kidney's ureter — the tube that links the kidney to the bladder — is connected to your bladder.

 After the procedure

 After your kidney transplant, you can expect to:

 Expect soreness or pain around the incision site while you're healing.
 Most kidney transplant recipients can return to work and other normal activities within eight weeks after transplant.
 Avoid lifting objects weighing more than 10 pounds or exercising other than walking until the wound has healed (usually about six weeks after surgery).